bethanx/hodgkin-huxley-simulator/README.md

 This is a web-based version of the Hodgkin and Huxley simulator (HHsim) created by David S. Touretzky, Mark V. Albert, Nathaniel D. Daw, Alok Ladsariya and Mahtiyar Bonakdarpour.
-The simulator was an amazing tool for my learning, but is no longer compatiable with newer versions of Matlab.
+The simulator was a fantastic tool for my learning, but it is no longer compatible with newer versions of Matlab.
 I'm making this project a) to make this tool more accessible and b) because I want more coding practice lol

 I encourage you to check out the original simulator here: https://www.cs.cmu.edu/~dst/HHsim/